-Employers may give different bereavement leave benefits to different classifications of employees as long as the differences do not result in the an employee being discriminated against based on a protected class.
-For example, an employer may allow a exempt employee, manager or supervisor to take five (5) days off to bereave but only three (3) days for non-exempt or hourly employee.
+Employers may give different bereavement leave benefits to different classifications of employees as long as the differences do not result in the employee being discriminated against based on a protected class.
+For example, an employer may allow an exempt employee, manager, or supervisor to take five (5) days off to bereave but only three (3) days for non-exempt or hourly employees.
 Similarly, employers may allow full-time employees to take paid bereavement leave but only allow part-time employees to take unpaid leave.

 What family members are covered by bereavement leave?

-Because neither the federal or state laws, other than Oregon, require private employers to provide employees with leave to grieve the loss of a family member or loved one, employers are permitted to determine which family members or loved ones are covered by their bereavement leave policy.
+Because neither the federal nor state laws, other than California and Oregon, require private employers to provide employees with leave to grieve the loss of a family member or loved one, employers are permitted to determine which family members or loved ones are covered by their bereavement leave policy.
 Immediate family members and loved ones that are frequently included in bereavement leave policies include: